 - Positively Charged Silver – the higher the ratio of positively charged silver, the better the product

-- Parts per Million (ppm) – higher ppm is not indicative of better product (10 ppm is enough)
+- Parts per Million (ppm) – higher ppm is not indicative of a better product (10 ppm is enough)

 - Product Form – ionic silver, gels, and salts are less efficient and more toxic